BookingSync/operations/README.md

 create_user.call({ email: "user@gmail.com" })
 ```

-Where the operation body are implemented as:
+Where the operation body is implemented as:

 ```ruby
 class User::Create